 Each year, the University joins the nation in celebrating Constitution Day -- the anniversary of the date when delegates to the Constitutional Convention of 1787 signed the Constitution.
 The day was established as a federal observance in 2004 with the passage of an amendment by Senator Robert Byrd of West Virginia.
 The Office of Government and Community Affairs informs Columbia’s student population of Constitution-related programming and opportunities to observe the day.

-In recognition of Constitution Day, the Office of Government and Community Affairs also gives out on free, pocket-sized editions of the U.S. Constitution to all members of the Columbia community on September 16.
-Free Constitutions will be handed out in our offices in rooms 302, 308 & 309 of Low Library.
+In recognition of Constitution Day, the Office of Government and Community Affairs hands out free, pocket-sized editions of the U.S. Constitution to members of the Columbia community--on September 14 free Constitutions will be available in our offices in rooms 302 & 309 of Low Library.